 If you send your PDFs to publications using a third party plugin like QuickCut / PageStore or Adsend, you will usually get an error if your PDF is over ink weight.
 This results in a lot of panic and messing around when the ad is usually overdue for submission!
 You could let their systems convert your files over to the correct ink weight on the fly, but then you lose control of the quality of the final product.

 Who knows, there could be many other reasons why you would like to turn a group of Indesign objects into a placed PSD.
-Get back to me to participate in future updates and get notified as they happen.
+Get in contact to participate in future updates and get notified as they happen.

 - Image placed on correct page in multi paged document

 - Correct stacking order – same place as original selection

 - Option to specify target resolution (default is 300dpi)